aaditya07creates/aaditya07creates.github.io/_posts/2024-9-13-esp32BT-macropad.md

 ## Conclusion

 This project was pretty fun to make, i can use it in my daily life.
-Macropads are usually very expensive from 30 to 100 dollars, so my friends are pretty jealous of me.
+Macropads are usually very expensive from 30 to 100 dollars but my project costed only $5.48, so my friends are pretty jealous of me.